Sarah-LB/my-first-project/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

--   Interactive elements
+-   Interactive elements such as newsletter sign up, contact form and embedded google maps.

 ## Technologies Used